ElektraInitiative/libelektra/src/plugins/reference/README.md

 * If the reference value starts with `@/`, it will be relative to the parent-key used in the call to `kdbGet`.
 * All other values are treated as absolute and interpreted as a keyname directly.
-* `.` and `..` will be treated the same way as in UNIX paths.
+* `.` and `..` will be treated the same way as in Unix paths.
 However, the plugin will emit warnings, if `.` is used anywhere other than before the first slash.
 Equally using `..` after a path segment other than `..` itself, will result in a warning.
 This is because these use cases are redundant and might be (or result in) mistakes.
 Here are a few examples of what